• linux

 Why

 Unwanted binaries like viruses should be prevented from loading.
 This is known as Secure-Boot.
 The (U)EFI firmware only loads binaries signed by the “Platform key” (PK) certificates.
 The PK is pre-installed by the manufacturer.
 Probably 9x% come with Microsoft Windows pre-installed.
 Therefor most PCs come with Microsoft key pre-installed.
-For Qemu/KVM there is “OVMF”: It is based on the EDK2 (EFI Development KIT).
+For QEMU/KVM there is “OVMF”: It is based on the EDK2 (EFI Development KIT).
 It is developed by the “TianoCore” community.
 It has not keys pre-installed.

 Read More